 Linden Lab is a developer of digital entertainment that inspires users to create, socialize, share — and have fun.

-Linden Lab has now expanded its portfolio with new digital entertainment products, including Patterns, a new 3D universe for users to shape; Blocksworld, a lighthearted build-and-play system on the iPad for kids and grownups alike; and Desura, a community-driven digital distribution service for gamers.
+In 2013, Linden Lab expanded its product portfolio with new platforms, including Patterns, a new 3D universe for users to shape; Blocksworld, a lighthearted build-and-play system on the iPad for kids and grownups alike; and Desura, a community-driven digital distribution service for gamers.

 Learn more about the management and people that bring ideas to life at Linden Lab.

 Ebbe Altberg comes to Linden Lab with more than 25 years of experience leading teams and creating software used by hundreds of millions of users.
 After graduating from Middlebury College he went on to work at Microsoft, where he spent most of his 12 years leading teams that created the world’s most popular productivity products such as Word, Excel, PowerPoint, and Office.

 In 2000, Ebbe moved to Ingenio, Inc., where he headed up product and had a stint as interim CEO.
 As Chief Product Officer, he lead Ingenio to become an innovative telephony and marketplace company, which was ultimately acquired by at&t Interactive in 2007.

 Ebbe then joined Yahoo! in Europe as VP Head of Audience, with responsibility for all consumer-facing products and affairs.
 After a couple of years he was promoted to SVP Media Products, a group of about 800 engineering and product people that created the Yahoo! homepage, news, sports, finance, and entertainment products and platforms.

 Most recently, Ebbe went back to a small startup, BranchOut, where he was the COO and managed the teams building products for professionals such as BranchOut and Talk.co.

 Malcolm Dunne | CFO